QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_3.rst

     plt.show()

-With the lower interest rate, the government has an incentive to increase debt over time.
+With the lower interest rate, the government has an incentive to increase debt over time

 However, with “roll-over risk”, debt is periodically reset to zero, and taxes spike up

 Consequently, the